mazzsva/Lexicon/README.md

 - **Tests:** 86 tests cover every reducer, and none touch the network.
 - **CI:** GitHub Actions lints and runs the full suite on every push and pull request.
-- **Accessibility:** Every control has a VoiceOver label, each entry card reads as one element, and the sync status is announced.
+- **Accessibility:** Every control has a VoiceOver label, and each entry card reads as one element.
 - **Localization:** Every string the app shows is ready for translation.